-Local information technology system used by a CoC to collect participant-level data and data on the provision of housing and services to homeless individuals and families and to persons at risk of homelessness.
+Local information technology system used by a CoC to collect participant-level data and data on the provision of housing and services to homeless individuals and to persons at risk of homelessness.
 Each CoC is responsible for selecting an HMIS software solution that complies with HUD's data collection, management, and reporting standards.
-The HOTHC Homeless Management Information System (HMIS) uses a software program from Mediware called ServicePoint.
+The Heart of Texas HMIS uses a software program from WellSky TM called Community Services (formerly ServicePoint).
 Usage of HMIS is mandated by HUD for any person experiencing homelessness served by CoC or ESG funded projects.